By Admin

 Sunscreen and sunglasses

-If you stick to the itinerary mentioned above, you will hit all the highlights in the above suggestion and will have the most perfect Madrid bus tour.
+If you stick to the itinerary mentioned above, you will hit all the highlights in the above suggestion and will have the perfect Madrid bus tour.
 But let’s just be honest: since the city is so huge, there is no perfect 3-day Madrid itinerary.
-Therefore, here are some alternative options that are worth exploring during your Madrid city tour and explore the top attractions of Madrid.
+Therefore, here are some alternative options that are worth exploring during your Madrid city tour and exploring the top attractions of Madrid.

 Vintage Shopping: If you are into vintage fashion, you can find the best places around Plaza del Dos de Mayo, walk down Calle de Velarde, and then you will find a line of vintage shops in the street.